- CCleaner is one of the most popular tools for cleaning and optimizing your Windows 10/11 computer.

-Thus, many users rely on CCleaner to keep their system clean and prevent technical issues.
+Thus, many users rely on CCleaner to keep their systems clean and prevent technical issues.

 But what if CCleaner itself causes issues or doesn’t function properly?

-Unfortunately, quite a large number of Windows 10 users running CCleaner have already encountered this scenario and need a solution to solve these problems.
+Unfortunately, quite a large number of Windows 10 and Windows 11 users running CCleaner have already encountered this scenario and need a solution to solve these problems.

-In this article, we’ll list the most common CCleaner issues you may encounter on your Windows 10 computer, as well as the corresponding workarounds to help you get the tool up and running again.
+In this article, we’ll list the most common CCleaner issues you may encounter on your PC, as well as the corresponding workarounds to help you get the tool up and running again.

 Most likely, this error occurs when users don’t select the files and folders they want to clean, and the tool simply doesn’t check those areas.